ajuarezse/se_project_library/README.md

 - 📏**Normalize.css**: A modern, HTML5-ready alternative to CSS resets to ensure consistent styling across different browsers.

-## Check out the live project here: [Triple Peaks Library Live Demo](https://ajuarezse.github.io/se_project_library/).
+### Check out the live project here: [Triple Peaks Library Live Demo](https://ajuarezse.github.io/se_project_library/).

 ---

 The Triple Peaks Library webpage is my first project in the Software Engineer program at TripleTen.
-It was created based on a design brief given to be by the program.
+It was created based on a design brief given to me by the program.